-Aurora, Ontario - It has been nearly 47 years since seven-year-old Cheryl Hanson disappeared, but her family says they haven't given up hope.
+Aurora, Ontario - It has been over 47 years since seven-year-old Cheryl Hanson disappeared, but her family says they haven't given up hope.

 Cheryl Hanson was 8 years old when she disappeared from Aurora, Ontario on May 31st 1974.
 She was last seen at approximately 5:30 pm after she asked her mother for permission to have a sleepover with her cousins who lived approximately 10 minutes away from her family's farm.
 Her mother initially denied the request but then let her go.
 Cheryl packed her pajamas into a brown paper bag and was seen walking down the driveway towards her cousins house.